Taliban to meet US on releasing frozen Afghan funds after quake

 Issued on: Modified:

-Doha (AFP) – A Taliban delegation arrived in Qatar on Wednesday for talks with the United States on unlocking some of Afghanistan's reserves following a devastating earthquake, with Washington seeking ways to ensure the money goes to help the population.
+Doha (AFP) – The United States and the Taliban plan talks Thursday in Qatar on unlocking some of Afghanistan's reserves following a devastating earthquake, officials said, with Washington seeking ways to ensure the money goes to help the population.

 The White House said it is working "urgently" on the effort, but a member of the Afghan central bank's board said it could take time to finalise.

+"None of these engagements should be seen as 'legitimising' the Taliban or its so-called government but are a mere reflection of the reality that we need to have such discussions in order to advance US interests," said a spokesperson for the US State Department, which does not recognize Taliban rule over Afghanistan.

+The Taliban took over in August 2021 after the United States gave up a 20-year military effort.

-After the Taliban takeover in August 2021, Washington froze $7 billion in reserves and the international community halted billions in direct aid that Afghanistan and its population of roughly 40 million people had relied on.
+Washington at the time froze $7 billion in reserves and the international community halted billions in direct aid that Afghanistan and its population of roughly 40 million people had relied on.

 The currency has collapsed and the country descended into a serious economic crisis, although some assistance has been restored.